Georgian Airways Flight 834: Severe weather

-Radar visuals on the weather in Kinshasa confirmed the presence of inclement condition in the area at the time of the crash.
+Radar visuals on the weather at Kinshasa confirmed the presence of inclement conditions in the area at the time of the crash.
 The depicted squall line was described as severe and fast-moving with very low cloud base.
 Moving with a speed of 40 to 50 km/h from the northeast to the southwest, the system grew in size when it reached Kinshasa.
 The fast-moving nature of the weather system was the reason for the rapid visibility deterioration in Kinshasa, where in just 10 minutes the visibility had largely dropped from 8,000 m to just 500 m.
 A significant increase in wind speed was also noted.
 The weather system deepened and eventually grew in size.
-This was also confirmed by the cockpit recording in which First Officer Tsutkiridze expressed his shock in response to the large coverage of the weather system.
-Imageries from the area showed the colour "magenta", which indicated possible strong thunderstorm activity.
+This was also confirmed by the cockpit recording in which First Officer Tsutkiridze expressed his shock at the large coverage of the weather system.
+Imagery from the area showed the colour "magenta", which indicated possible strong thunderstorm activity.

-Kinshasa's N'djili Airport was not provided with a weather radar and thus the radar controller couldn't predict or relay information on the rapidly unfolding severe weather phenomenon to the crew of Flight 834.
-Despite this, the ATC had warned the crew on the prevailing weather condition in the airport with "Thunderstorm over the station", though the observance of squall line was not reported.
-However, the transmission was ignored by the crew due to, as per the investigation, the ATC personnel's slight accent.
+Kinshasa's N'djili Airport was not provided with a weather radar, so the radar controller could not predict or relay information on the rapidly unfolding severe weather conditions to the crew of Flight 834.
+Despite this, Air Traffic Control (ATC) had warned the crew on the prevailing weather conditions at the airport with "Thunderstorm over the station", though the observance of squall line was not reported.
+However, the warning seems to have been ignored by the crew possibly due to the ATC personnel's slight accent.

 Due to the size of the storm, the crew had to go around it.
-As a result, the crew weren't able to intercept the airport's localizer and to maintain their aircraft within the localizer path.
-They eventually managed to intercept the localizer at a distance of 2 nautical miles from the airport.
+As a result, the crew were unable to intercept the airport's localizer and to maintain their aircraft within the localizer path.
+They eventually managed to intercept the localizer at a distance of two nautical miles from the airport.
 The deteriorating visibility prompted the crew to execute a go-around but the squall line then produced microbursts with vertical gusts of up to 40-50 ft/s.
-Data from the FDR corroborated this finding as vertical G fluctuations and yaw damper movements were recorded on the device.
+Data from the FDR corroborated this finding; vertical G fluctuations and yaw damper movements were recorded on the device.